Word count for students

 Make sure to read the feature guide to choose the best way to configure the counter to serve your needs best.

 And while we are at it, why not check out other features CKEditor 5 offers?
-Learn how to boost productivity and speed, employing its real-time collaboration with comments and suggestion mode for discussions and team cooperation or structure your content better by employing lists.
+Learn how to boost productivity and speed, employing its collaboration with comments and suggestion mode for discussions and team cooperation or structure your content better by employing lists.
 There are also more feature-oriented blog posts on using CKEditor 5 as a Markdown editor to boost productivity and speed or creating printable documents and forms with pagination and restricted editing that can later be easily prepared for printing with export to PDF or further editing with export to Word features.